alexfernandez/alexfernandez.github.io/2024/on-tooling.md

 ![Margaret Hamilton doing some hardcore computing.
 Source: © NASA | 17/08/2020 | Margaret Hamilton.](pics/on-tooling-hamilton.jpg "A young Margaret Hamilton, the NASA engineer, is lying on her back touching some controls on what looks like a space computer console")

-I have focused on improving internal tooling whenever I had the chance, even devoting some people full time to the task.
+I have focused on improving the internal workflow whenever I had the chance, even devoting some people full time to the task.
-But I have often failed to show the value of this investment to (other) company founders: the general opinion was that devs were only valuable when working on product features.
+But I have often failed to show the value of this investment to (other) company founders: the general opinion was that the dev team were only valuable when working on product features.
 After all, features are seen as value, while internal infrastructure is at best a necessary evil.

 For now I will offer a couple of data points in favor of my position.
-Some big tech companies ([Google](https://github.com/jhuangtw/xg2xg) and [Meta](https://dev.to/ian808/replacing-the-internal-tooling-we-used-at-meta-facebook-5hh8) come to mind) are recognized as having great internal tooling;
+Some big tech companies ([Google](https://github.com/jhuangtw/xg2xg) and [Meta](https://dev.to/ian808/replacing-the-internal-tooling-we-used-at-meta-facebook-5hh8) come to mind) are recognized as having great internal gear;
 this is in large part what enables them to be ahead of the competition.
 And Joel Spolsky, creator of StackOverflow and Trello, features tooling in several of the points of his legendary